Vaddo/grunt-symfony-boilerplate/README.md

-grunt-symfony
+grunt-symfony-boilerplate
 =============

-A grunt project for symfony2 applications
+A grunt boilerplate for symfony2 applications